-While "the destruction of the Hard Drive reflects 'extraordinarily poor judgment' and evinces 'gross negligence' of Defendants' duties to preserve potentially relevant evidence in the face of Plaintiffs' litigation," the Court ruled that Plaintiffs had not met their burden to prove that Defendants had acted in bad faith.
+The court found that while "the destruction of the Hard Drive reflects 'extraordinarily poor judgment' and evinces 'gross negligence' of Defendants' duties to preserve potentially relevant evidence in the face of Plaintiffs' litigation," the Plaintiffs had not met their burden to prove that Defendants had acted in bad faith.
 Id. at 8.
 "Plaintiffs have failed to provide any evidence that Defendants acted with the intent to destroy adverse information, Plaintiffs have not demonstrated that Defendants acted in bad faith.
 Nor have Plaintiffs established that the destruction of the Hard Drive prevented them the use of an essential or crucial piece of evidence."
 Id. at 11.
 Based on this decision, the Court held that "that a 'spoliation charge' to the jury is the most appropriate way to proceed."
 Id.
 The Court then turned to Rimkus for guidance on how the "spoliation charge" would work.
+The court concluded that a permissible inference instruction was appropriate: